-In Brazil, according to Law 13.445/17 and Decree No. 9.199/17, a stateless person is “a person who is not considered as a national by any State, according to its legislation, under the Convention on the Status of Stateless Persons, of 1954, promulgated by Decree No. 4.246, dated May 22, 2002, or as recognized by the Brazilian State. ” Statelessness occurs for a number of reasons, such as discrimination against minorities in national legislation, failure to recognize all residents of the country as citizens when this country becomes independent (secession of states) and conflicts of laws between countries.
+In Brazil, as stated in Law 13.445/17 and Decree No. 9.199/17, a stateless person is “a person who is not considered as a national by any State, according to its legislation, under the Convention on the Status of Stateless Persons, of 1954, promulgated by Decree No. 4.246, dated May 22, 2002, or as recognized by the Brazilian State.”
+Statelessness occurs for a number of reasons, such as discrimination against minorities in national legislation, failure to recognize all residents of the country as citizens when this country becomes independent (secession of states) and conflicts of laws between countries.

 Statelessness is sometimes considered an invisible problem because stateless people often remain invisible and unknown.
 They may not have access to schooling, consult a doctor, get a job, open a bank account, buy a home or even get married.